Three Letters Used to Be Enough: SEO, AEO, and GEO Explained

 Answer Engine Optimization focuses on getting your content selected as the direct answer to a query.
 Think featured snippets, People Also Ask boxes, voice assistant responses, and Google's AI Overviews.

-The difference between SEO and AEO is subtle but important.
+The difference from SEO is subtle but important.
 SEO optimizes for rankings.
 AEO optimizes for selection.
 You are not just trying to appear in results.
 You are trying to be the source that gets quoted when someone asks a question.

 AEO targets featured snippets (the boxes that appear above regular search results with a direct answer), People Also Ask (expandable questions that pull answers from websites), voice search responses (what Siri, Alexa, and Google Assistant read aloud), and AI Overviews (Google's AI generated summaries at the top of search results).

-AEO favors different content formats.
-While SEO rewards comprehensive long form content, AEO favors short, scannable formats like FAQs, bullet points, and direct question and answer structures.
+AEO favors different content formats than traditional SEO.
+While SEO rewards comprehensive long form content, AEO favors short, scannable formats: FAQs, bullet points, and direct question and answer structures.
 The content needs to be easily extractable.
+If an AI system cannot pull a clean, standalone answer from your page, it will pull from somewhere else.

 Generative Engine Optimization is the newest discipline.
 It focuses on getting your content cited by AI systems like ChatGPT, Perplexity, Claude, and Google Gemini when they generate responses.